CS-1400/CS-1400.github.io/_pages/loops/for-loops.md

     # this code block executes the specific number of times indicated in the range function argument

 for loop_variable in container_variable:
-    # this code block executes on each item in the container variable
+    # this code block executes for each item in the container variable
 {% endhighlight %}

 ## Example 1: Items in a container